 - ¾ cup cashew butter

-- ¼ cup granola (or certified gluten-free oats or oat flour, or shredded coconut)
+- ¼ cup granola (or certified gluten-free oats, certified gluten-free oat flour--this brand or this brand, or shredded coconut)

 - 1 large egg

-- 1 cup brown sugar (or coconut sugar, or a mix of each)
+- 1 cup light brown sugar (or coconut sugar, or a mix of each)

 - ½ cup dark chocolate chips (I like Enjoy Life dark chocolate morsels or Equal Exchange semi-sweet chocolate chips)